sagar-sm/MinTwit/README.md

 MinTwit
 ==========
+**[Currently under maintainence.
+Referring the dll may not work properly.
+Will be up soon with nuget support.]**

 *MinTwit* is a Twitter library for WinRT based apps(Metro style) for Windows 8, written in C#.
 The current version provides -